selinaZitrone/notebook_demo/Get Started - Vault.md

 - **2_Projects**: This is the place for organising and storing files of your projects
 - **3_Literature**: Here you store and manage your literature notes.
 The `/libary` subdirectory is linked to your Zotero (see [[Get Started - Vault#Citations - create literature notes for papers in your Zotero library|Citations]]) and you can directly import your Zotero annotations.
 The `Overview` file automatically creates an overview of all the literature notes in your vault.
 - **4_Meetings**: Notes for meetings that are created in the Full calendar (see [[Get Started - Vault#Full calendar]]) go here automatically.
+- **Figures**: If you copy and paste figures within any file, the figure will automatically be stored here.
 - **Templates**: In this folder you can find the templates which are used to create the daily and weekly files

 ## Community plugins and functionality